Scriptable configuration with BssCfg and PowerShell

 For ($i = 0; $i -lt $cfg.settings.access.winAccountsEx.count; )

 The above will remove any and all Windows account settings entries whose Windows account name matches "User".
 For example, it will match and remove a domain account "Domain\User", as well as a local account "User".

 In order to block a large number of IP addresses, you can use PowerShell, or "BssCfg settings importText", to run settings instructions such as these:

 $cfg.settings.access.clientAddressesEx.new.addressRule.addressType = $cfg.AddressVer6Type.anyIP

 - Clear the list of rules in Advanced settings > Access control > Client address rules.

 - Add a rule to block connections from the IPv4 address 10.2.3.4, identified with all 32 bits.

 - Add a final rule to allow connections from other IP address.

-If you run into any problems or need help with the BssCfg utility, feel free to contact us.
+If you run into any problems or need help with scripted configuration, feel free to contact us.
 Your questions will help us augment this guide so that answers to your questions, as well as solutions to any problems, will be readily available.